denek98/csv_analyzer/README.md

 ## Usage

-For using this application you must have a specific file structure in your main profect folder
+For using this application you must have a specific file structure in your main project folder
 ```text
 |---ZTE
 |    |GSMV3